Rectal cancer

 Hereditary factors

-At the Clinic we have a High Risk Digestive Tumor Prevention and Consultation Unit that has extensive experience and the latest technology to detect this genetic risk.
+At the Clínica we have a High Risk Prevention and Consultation Unit for Digestive Tumours that has extensive experience and the latest technology to detect this genetic risk.

 How is rectal cancer diagnosed?

-Rectoscopy: an examination of the rectum and colon area is performed using an endoscope.
-If a suspicious lesion is detected, a biopsy will be performed to analyze it.
+- Rectoscopy: an examination of the rectum and colon area is performed using an endoscope.
+If a suspicious lesion is detected, it is biopsied for analysis.

-To determine the degree of extension, imaging tests such as abdominal abdominopelvic ultrasound, chest and/or abdominal scan, magnetic resonance imaging or positron emission tomography (PET) are performed.
+- Imaging tests such as abdominal abdominopelvic ultrasound, chest and/or abdominal scan, magnetic resonance imaging (MRI) or positron emission tomography (PET) are used to determine the extent of the lesion.

 In all cases in which it is possible, the tendency is to perform conservative surgery.